 Strategy 7.1.5.2 Engineering Department to investigate possible extensions of County sanitary sewer and/or water service to impacted communities as needs arise on a case by case basis within the confines of the Delaware Code

-Goal 7.2: Ensure that a safe and adequate water supply is available to meet the needs of future demand.
+Goal 7.2: Support the availability of a safe and adequate water supply that can meet the needs of future demand.

 Objective 7.2.1 Protect water supply quality and quantity.